+This supplemental result of comined test is very close to the JVET-N0220 simplification 1 result.
+For many rate points, the RD are identical.
+This shows that whether using luma value in reshaped domain or in original domain are equivalent.
+The one in original domain has lower complexity which allows to eliminate the iterative loop during piecewise index identification.

 Conclusion

 In the reshaping tool of VTM4, Chroma residual scale factor is calculated from the average of luma block in reshaped domain.
 It requires an iterative process to find the piece index where the average luma value belongs to in the PWL mapping

 Two methods are proposed in this document.
 Method 1 still calculates the luma average in reshaped domain, but reduces the number of mapping operations by switching the order of averaging and mapping.
 Method 2, calculates the luma average in original domain, it not only reduces the number of mapping operations, but also replaces the iterative loop to find idxS with a simple shift.
 Both method have near identical results, there are no loss.
 Method 2 is simpler and more hardware friendly than method 1.

+Supplementary result of combining the proposed method 2 and JVET-N0220 simplification 1 is also provided, where luma value of top left of a block is mapped to original domain for Piecewise index identification.
+This shows that proposed method 2, specifically, the part of piecewise index identification in original domain, may be combined with other proposals and get joint benefits.

-It is proposed to adopt method 2 into VVC draft.
+It is proposed to adopt method 2 or the piecewise index identification part of method 2 into VVC draft.

 Reference